Sunday, May 26, 2013

 If you are sure a new scope/mount will not have problems, it really doesn’t matter where you buy it.
 Give Joe Spit the Ragman a call at Telescopes ‘R Us if’n you like.
 Unfortunately, it’s never guaranteed you won’t receive a problem child, not even if you’ve bought super-premium like AP or Bisque.
 If you do run into trouble, your choice of dealer is of critical importance.
 In my case, Mr. Black got a new mount out the door and on its way to me ASAP.
 Unfortunately, while Bob is an astro-dealer extraordinaire, he is not quite a miracle worker.
 The replacement VX would not make it to Chaos Manor South till day two of the star party.

 So what would I do?
 What would I do?
 Coulda lugged the Atlas to Louisiana, but I settled on the CG5 instead.
-It can use the NexRemote telescope control software, so I wouldn’t have to change my standard video observing routine.
-And I thought it would be a good thing to give the mount a workout before sending her into semi-retirement.
+Its goto accuracy is frankly substantially better than that of the Atlas, which is very important when you are hunting the faint, small, and far away.
+Also, the CG5 can use the NexRemote telescope control software, so I wouldn’t have to change my standard video observing routine.
+And I thought it would be a good thing to give the mount a last workout before sending her into semi-retirement.

 The second thing?
 How amazingly good the CG5 still is.
 Yeah, when I was slewing, her motors, and especially her declination motor, sounded like weasels with tuberculosis.
 However, they’ve always sounded that-a-way.
 The important thing was that she still put anything I asked for from horizon to horizon in the field of a medium power eyepiece.
 That’s especially impressive since I had to reject the first alignment star choices she offered due to trees at Pat’s now somewhat overgrown observatory.
 It was as if the CG5 were trying to tell me, “Unk, you don’t need no new mount.
 I’m as spry as I ever was.”